ASTROPHYSICAL DYNAMICS - 2022/3

 Module code: PHYM059

 In this module, students will study the Universe from a dynamical perspective.
-In the first part of the course, they will study “collisional” stellar systems - from the dynamics of our Solar system and the supermassive black hole at the centre of our Galaxy, to the dynamical evolution of massive star clusters orbiting in the Milky Way.
-Students will then study “collisionless” systems, modelling the motion of stars and gas in galaxies.
+They will study “collisional” stellar systems - from the dynamics of our Solar system and the supermassive black hole at the centre of our Galaxy, to the dynamical evolution of massive star clusters orbiting in the Milky Way.
+And, they will study “collisionless” systems, modelling the motion of stars and gas in galaxies.
 This will provide some of the key evidence for dark matter in the Universe.
-Finally, students will study the motion of gas in galaxies, looking at what this can tell us about star formation, galaxy formation, and the future history of our own Galaxy and its neighbours.
 We will bring students up to a level where they will be at the forefront of modern research in this field.

 READ Justin (Physics)